-More recently, an OECD peer group report has confirmed that Ireland has introduced sufficient national laws to implement country-by-country tax reporting measures and recommended that follow-up action was not necessary.
+More recently, an OECD peer group report confirmed that Ireland has introduced sufficient national laws to implement country-by-country tax reporting measures, and recommended that follow-up action was not necessary.
+Furthermore, the recently published Finance Bill 2019 introduced new rules giving effect to the EU DAC6 legislation.

 Accordingly, no change to the current Irish regime is anticipated.